sherbondy/s-system/README.md

 1. Support for general context-sensitive (k, l)-systems
 2. Support for Stochastic L-systems
 3. Parametric L-systems
-4. 3D turtle graphics: I can start with a simple wrapper atop three.js and branch off if I get any kooky ideas.
+4. 3D turtle graphics: I can start with a simple wraper atop three.js and branch off if I get any kooky ideas.

 ## Concerns

 1. Performance, performance, performance.
 Doing more than 5 or so recursive steps on some of the 0L tree systems already consumes a ton of computation time.
 I'm sure this can be improved drastically by being careful about what parts of ClojureScript I use.
 This will require continual profiling, and will likely involve delegating bits of the project out to hand-written JavaScript with potential for macrology fun.
 Memoization will likely prove crucial for guaranteeing responsive time-scrubbing through a system.
-As far as generating the strings goes, this can actually be delegated to Web Workers.
-And, should the drawing code prove to be the bottleneck, I'll experiment with making everything (2D and 3D) use WebGL.

 ## Learnability/Explorability